sbmlteam/sbmlteam.github.io/site/content/_index.md

 +++ # -*- mode: markdown -*-
 #=====================================================================
-# File:    home/front.md
+# File:    _index.md
 # Summary: This file defines the front page text that appears as the
-#          first (top) section of the front page.
+#          front page of the site.
+It uses a specialized template
-#
-# Notes: DO NOT define the variable "title" here, because we use the
-# normal Hugo Academic list template and a definition for title will
-# end up putting new (and unwanted) title text on the page.
+#          defined in the ../layouts/ directory.
+The template inserts
+#          the content you see below into the overall page structure
+#          and also adds additional elements, such as the links to
+#          recent news articles.
+That is why those elements are not
-#
+#          present here.
-# This page definition makes heavy use of raw HTML in-between
-# Markdown-formatted text.
-In Emacs, I often switch to html syntax
-# mode manually when editing this page.
 # ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~ ~
-active = true
-weight = 1
+layout = "home"
 #=====================================================================
 +++